Abdullah-Nasim/searchmovies/README.md

 # Search Movies
-The application which uses TMDB api as a base to list down popular and to rated movies.
+The application which uses TMDB api as a base to list down popular and top rated movies.

 # Libraries Used